Order Matters in Positional Arguments

 Getting an error or exception in Python crashes the entire application.
 We don't want this in real-world programs.
 Our application should identify issues, fix them, and keep running.

-The spam function above took an argument and returned 42 split by it.
+For example, let’s create a program that divides a number by zero: The spam function above took an argument and returned 42 split by it.
 We print the function's value with several parameters to see its output.
 The first two values are appropriately divided, but 42 by 0 yields a ZeroDivisionError.
 Whenever we divide by zero, this happens.
 According to the error message's line number, spam()'s return statement causes the fault.

 The above program has an error, but attempting and except statements can fix it.
 This puts error-prone code in a try clause.
 Errors cause the program to start the following unless clause.